lululxvi/deepxde/docs/demos/diffusion_1d_inverse.rst

     C = dde.Variable(2.0)

 Next, we consider the boundary/initial condition. ``on_boundary`` is chosen here to use the whole boundary of the computational domain in considered as the boundary condition.
-We include the ``geotime`` space , time geometry created above and ``on_boundary`` as the BCs in the ``DirichletBC`` function of DeepXDE.
+We include the ``geotime`` space , time geometry created above and ``on_boundary`` as the BC in the ``DirichletBC`` function of DeepXDE.
 We also define ``IC`` which is the inital condition for the diffusion equation and we use the computational domain, initial function, and ``on_initial`` to specify the IC.

 .. code-block:: python